Square789/Demomgr/README.md

 * List Demos, their filesize, creation date and the amount of Killstreaks/Bookmarks
   * View demo header information
 * Read Killstreak/Bookmark information from both .json files and the \_events.txt file
+* Manage bookmark information of individual demos
 * Sort and filter demos by multiple criteria
 * Play or delete demos from within the program
 * Cleanup entire folders by multiple criteria
   * Removes unneccessary entries from \_events.txt and also deletes useless .json files

-The script works (tested on Python 3.6.6) with the standard library, installing the [vdf module](https://pypi.org/project/vdf/) however will allow it to work with standard launch information for TF2.
+The script works (tested on Python 3.7.4) with the standard library, installing the [vdf module](https://pypi.org/project/vdf/) however will allow it to work with standard launch information for TF2.
 Installing the [regex module](https://pypi.org/project/regex/) will add two additional parameter structures in the filtering syntax.

 ### Progress and (hopefully) upcoming features:
 - [x] Basic filtering mechanism